wrigh661/projectCrud/README.md

     Added testing to post_test.rb, these tests make sure that all of the content is filled out prior to them submitting their post

+    Changed up the format and styling to make the site look better